 Niamh has a special interest in the areas of Developmental Co-Ordination Disorder (DCD)/Dyspraxia, ADHD, handwriting difficulties, Reasonable Accommodations for State Examinations, Anxiety, Executive Function/organisation difficulties, Hypermobility/Ligamentous Laxity and sensory processing difficulties.

-Niamh has undertaken post-graduate training and continuing professional development in intervention approaches including Sensory Integration, Bobath/ Neurodevelopmental Therapy (NDT), 'Handwriting Without Tears', Autism Diagnostic Observation Schedule (ADOS), Newborn Behavioural Observations, Baby Massage, Baby Yoga and Advanced Kinesiotaping, to name but some.
+Niamh has undertaken extensive post-graduate training in approaches including Sensory Integration, Bobath/ Neurodevelopmental Therapy (NDT), Handwriting Without Tears, CO-OP, The Alert Programme, Autism Diagnostic Observation Schedule (ADOS), Newborn Behavioural Observations, Baby Massage, Baby Yoga and Advanced Kinesiotaping.
 Details of her additional training can be found on her LinkedIn page:

->

-> Previous research and publications:
+Previous research and publications:

->

-> 4. Between 2002-2005, Niamh jointly ran a research project which used the Community Dependency Index (CDI) and Paediatric Evaluation of Disability Inventory (PEDI) tools to measure clients' perceptions of change in functional independence following equipment/adaptation provision and presented findings at the 2004 COT Conference.
+4. Between 2002-2005, Niamh jointly led a research project which used the Community Dependency Index (CDI) and Paediatric Evaluation of Disability Inventory (PEDI) tools to measure clients' perceptions of change in functional independence following equipment/adaptation provision and presented findings at the 2004 COT Conference.